Super Mario: Playable characters

 The series often features the option to play as characters other than Mario, usually Luigi.
-Earlier games have offered an alternating multiplayer mode in which the second player controls Luigi on their turn.
-Luigi is often only playable by player one in a second, more challenging iteration of the base game, such as in The Lost Levels, Galaxy 2, New Super Luigi U and the special worlds in 3D Land; these feature lower gravity and reduced friction for Luigi.
+Earlier games offer an alternating multiplayer mode in which the second player controls Luigi on their turn.
+Luigi is often only playable by player one in a second, more challenging iteration of the base game, such as in The Lost Levels, Galaxy 2, New Super Luigi U, and the special worlds in 3D Land; these feature lower gravity and reduced friction for Luigi.
 Later games allow four player simultaneous play.
-Playable characters other than Mario and Luigi have included Toads, Peach, Yoshi, Wario, Rosalina, Miis, Toadette, Nabbit, Daisy, and Bowser Jr. Characters are sometimes differentiated by special abilities.
-Super Mario Maker (though not Super Mario Maker 2) includes costumes that depict many more characters.
+Other playable characters include Princess Peach, Princess Daisy, Toads, Yoshi, Rosalina, and Nabbit, among others.
+Characters are sometimes differentiated by special abilities.

 Power-ups and transformations

 Mushroom power-ups appear in almost every Super Mario game.
 The most iconic of these is the Super Mushroom.
-The Super Mushroom increases the character's size, turning them into a "Super" variant, and allows them to break certain blocks.
+The power-up increases the character's size, turning them into a "Super" variant, and allows them to break certain blocks.
 When hit by an enemy, the character reverts to their smaller size instead of losing a life.
 When the character is in their "Super" form, most blocks that would contain a Super Mushroom instead offer a more powerful power-up such as the Fire Flower.
 The Super Mushroom is similar in appearance to the Amanita muscaria, with an ivory stalk below a most commonly red and white (originally red and orange) spotted cap.
 Created by chance, Shigeru Miyamoto stated in an interview that beta tests of Super Mario Bros. proved Mario too tall, so the development team implemented mushrooms to grow and shrink Mario.
 Different variants of mushroom power-ups appear in the series.
-For example, Super Mario Bros.: The Lost Levels introduces the Poison Mushroom, which causes damage when collected; and New Super Mario Bros. introduces the Mini Mushroom, which shrinks the character to miniature size; and the Mega Mushroom, grows the character into a towering, invulnerable giant who destroys enemies and the environment by running through them.
+For example, Super Mario Bros.: The Lost Levels introduces the Poison Mushroom, which causes damage when collected; and New Super Mario Bros. introduces the Mini Mushroom, which shrinks the character to miniature size; and the Mega Mushroom, which temporarily grows the character into a towering, invulnerable giant who can destroy enemies and the environment by running through them.

 Super Mario Bros.
 3 introduces suits to the Super Mario series, many of which are based on animals or Mario enemies.
 The Raccoon Suit (provisioned by a Super Leaf) and the Tanooki Suit each provide the character with a tail that enables flight.
 In addition, the Tanooki Suit lets the character spontaneously change into an invincible statue for about five seconds.
 Super Mario Bros.
-3 includes a Hammer Bros. suit, which allows Mario and Luigi to throw hammers as projectiles to defeat enemies at a distance.
+3 also introduces a Hammer Bros. suit, which allows Mario and Luigi to throw hammers as projectiles to defeat enemies at a distance.
 Other suits in later games in the series include the Frog Suit, Penguin Suit, Cat Suit, Boomerang Suit, and Bee Suit.
+Super Mario Maker includes costume power-ups that depict many more characters from various franchises (Super Mario Maker 2 includes only a Link power-up).